-These consolidated financial statements have been prepared on a historical cost basis, with the exception of the Rush Valley Exploration Inc. ("RVX") loan and the Gecon financial liability which are measured at fair value.
+These consolidated financial statements have been prepared on a historical cost basis, with the exception of the Rush Valley Exploration Inc. ("RVX") loan which is measured at fair value (note 4(b)) and the Gecon financial liability which was measured at fair value up until settlement (note 5).

 The Company's functional currency is the Canadian dollar, which is also the Company's presentation currency.
 These consolidated financial statements are presented in Canadian dollars, unless otherwise noted.
-Amounts denominated in Euros are denoted as EUR and in United States dollars ("USD") denoted as US\$.
+Amounts denominated in United States dollars ("USD") are denoted as US\$.